nd-net/geocaching-adventure-labs-doc/README.md

     Connection: Keep-Alive
     Accept-Encoding: gzip

 The response to this is mostly self-explanatory but it does vary slightly if you are logged in.
-If logged in, you get information on which stage you have already completed and a bit of data named `FindCodeHashBase16` which is required to check answers to the question.
+If logged in, you get information on which stage you have already completed and a bit of data named `FindCodeHashBase16` or `FindCodeHashBase16v2` which is required to check answers to the question.

 ### Past logs